Some men have concerns about enlarged breasts. This article will explore options for male breast reduction in Scotland and potential outcomes.

 Most men with gynecomastia have no serious underlying problem.
 The condition is usually caused by hormone imbalance due to a change of hormone levels in competed and testosterone.
 Another common cause is being overweight.
 Some drugs such as anabolic steroids and cannabis can cause gynecomastia as well as conditions such as liver failure and kidney failure.

 Why do some men consider cosmetic surgery for gynecomastia?

-Some men may feel that they wish to have moob surgery as they feel embarrassed about their breasts.
-Name calling and teasing are common amongst teenagers, and many men feel embarrassed or self-conscious.
-Men with gynaecomastia may avoid wearing tight tops or going topless while on holiday.
+Some men may feel that they wish to have surgery as they feel embarrassed about their breasts.
+Name-calling and teasing are common among teenagers, and many men feel embarrassed or self-conscious.
+Men with gynecomastia may avoid wearing tight tops or going topless while on holiday.